 Elizabeth Parks, President and CMO, Parks Associates

 Often, though, the issue isn’t the product—it’s the customer’s WiFi connection.
-In fact, 51% of issues with smart home devices are because of loss of wireless connectivity.
-But customers don’t understand this, and blame the product to the brand’s detriment.
+In fact, 51% of issues with smart home devices are because by loss of wireless connectivity.
+But customers don’t understand this and blame the product to the brand’s detriment.

 The impact on customers

 No customer buys a product expecting to have to return it.
 They want it to work, solve a problem for them in their lives, and make things simpler for them.
 So as Moore explained, the most damaging thing that can happen to a customer’s experience is a WiFi connectivity issue that prevents the device from meeting expectations.

 This situation leaves the customer frustrated both with the device and with the brand, because the customer assumes it’s a problem with the device, not their network.

 The impact on smart home brands